samtiffin/thymeleaf.js/README.md

 thymeleaf.js
 ============

-JavaScript port of the Thymeleaf templating system
+JavaScript port of the Thymeleaf templating system.